Illinois Valley Fire District

 Welcome to Illinois Valley Fire DistrictWelcome to Illinois Valley Fire DistrictWelcome to Illinois Valley Fire District

 The primary difference between current fire prevention restrictions and those beginning on Wednesday affects the public use of power-driven equipment, such as chainsaws, mowers, weed eaters, and more.
-The use of power-driven equipment, grinding, cutting of metal, and other spark-emitting equipment, such as wood splitters and generators, will be prohibited between the hours of 10 a.m. and 8 p.m. daily.
-This does not apply to mowing green lawns.
+The use of power-driven equipment, grinding, cutting of metal, and other spark-emitting equipment, such as wood splitters and generators, will now be allowed until 10 a.m. and after 8 p.m. daily.
+Mowing green lawns are allowed at anytime.

 Other fire prevention regulations which will remain in effect, include: